Artemyu45/Academic-Profile-A-Scientist-s-Digital-Footprint-Solution-B5Team/README.md

-# Sirius-GlobalCertHub-Certificate-Generation-Service-Solution-B5Team-BulBul-Karasiyaki
+# Academic-Profile-A-Scientist-s-Digital-Footprint-Solution-B5Team
-Solution for a Sirius GlobalCertHub: Certificate Generation Service Case from team B5
+Solution for a Academic Profile: A Scientist's Digital Footprint Case from team B5